 How do you stick to a habit?
-How can you get your child to clean their room?
+What will it take to get your child to clean their room?
 How can you encourage your dog to “sit” on command?
 There is more than one answer to all of these questions, but you can successfully do all of these tasks with reinforcement.
 More specifically, conditioned reinforcement.
 Conditioned reinforcement is a tool that you have probably experienced in your life and maybe even used on a pet or child to encourage them to perform certain behaviors.
-This video will define conditioned reinforcement, dive deep into what these look like, and show how they can be used to teach certain behaviors in a practical, intuitive way.
+This page will define conditioned reinforcement, dive deep into what these look like, and show how they can be used to teach certain behaviors in a practical, intuitive way.

 What Is a Conditioned Reinforcement?

 A conditioned reinforcer is a previously neutral stimulus that takes on the role of a reinforcer or punisher when paired with a primary reinforcer.
 Reinforcements and punishments are both used in the process of operant conditioning.
 Through operant conditioning, subjects (children, students, employees, etc.) learn to consciously behave so that they can receive reinforcement and avoid punishment.